abau171/highfive/README.md

 ### Installation

-HighFive will soon be available on [PyPI](https://pypi.python.org/pypi).
+HighFive is available on [PyPI](https://testpypi.python.org/pypi/highfive)!

+Simply run `pip install highfive` to install the latest version.

-Until then, you can install HighFive manually:
+You can also install HighFive manually:

 1. Clone the repository.
 2. `cd` into the root directory.